Want to build a fantastic home theater? The speakers you choose are crucial. But with so many options, it’s tough to know where to start.

-Plus, they will have similar specifications – so when it comes to setting any EQ and crossovers in your AV receiver, all the speakers will balance nicely.
+Plus, they will have similar specifications – so when setting any EQ and crossovers in your AV receiver, all the speakers will balance nicely.

 Heck, they will even look great together as they will be part of the same family.

-Some people will enjoy building their own system, while others prefer a more straightforward path.
+Some people enjoy building a system, while others prefer a more straightforward path.

-If you plan on using your own AV receiver or amplifier, you only need to buy a set of passive speakers.
+If you use an AV receiver or amplifier, you only need to buy a set of passive speakers.

 However, you could buy a complete all-in-one or a soundbar speaker system with its own amplifier.
-You don’t want to buy one of these if you plan on using an AV receiver.
+You don’t want to buy one of these if you use an AV receiver.